BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 Brasília was a planned city developed by Lúcio Costa, Oscar Niemeyer and Joaquim Cardozo in 1956 in a scheme to move the capital from Rio de Janeiro to a more central location.
 The city’s design divides it into numbered blocks as well as sectors for specified activities, such as the Hotel Sector, the Banking Sector, and the Embassy Sector.
 Brasília was inscribed as a UNESCO World Heritage Site in 1987 due to its modernist architecture and uniquely artistic urban planning.

 History.
-Brazil’s first capital was Salvador; in 1763 Rio de Janeiro became Brazil’s capital and remained so until 1960.
-During this period, resources tended to be centered in Brazil’s southeastern region, and most of the country’s population was concentrated near its Atlantic coast.
+Brazil’s first capital was Salvador; in 1763 Rio de Janeiro became Brazil’s capital until 1960.
+During this period, resources tended to be centred in Brazil’s southeastern region, and most of the country’s population was concentrated near its Atlantic coast.
 Brasilia’s geographically central location fostered a more regionally neutral federal capital.

 The Monumental Axis was assigned political and administrative activities and is considered the body of the city with the style and simplicity of its buildings, oversized scales, and broad vistas and heights.
 This axis includes the various ministries, national congress, presidential palace, supreme court building, and the television and radio tower.

-He also designed housing for the working classes that was separated from the upper- and middle-class housing and was visually different, with the intention of avoiding slums (favelas) in the urban periphery.
+He also designed housing for the working classes that was separated from the upper- and middle-class housing and was visually different, to avoid slums (favelas) in the urban periphery.

 One of the main objectives of the plan was to allow the free flow of automobile traffic, the plan included lanes of traffic in a north-south direction (seven for each direction) for the Monumental Axis and three arterials (the W3, the Eixo and the L2) for the residential Axis; the cul-de-sac access roads of the superblocks were planned to be the end of the main flow of traffic.
 The emphasis on automobiles caused the lengthening of distances between centers and it attended only the necessities of a small segment of the population who owned cars.
 But one can not ignore the bus transportation system in the city.
 The buses routes inside the city operate heavily on W3 and L2.
 Almost anywhere, including satellite cities, can be reached just by taking the bus and most of the Plano Piloto can be reached without transferring to other buses.